gaxxons/configure-ad/README.md

 </p>

 <b>Conclusion</b>
- This ends our process of creating Azure AD Domain Service .
+ This ends our process of creating Azure AD Domain Service.

+<b>You can install the following features from the console to make your system run smoothly.</b>
+*Role Administration Tools
+*ADDS and AD LDS Tools
+*Active Directory module for Windows PowerShell
+*AD DS Tools
+*AD DS Snap-ins and Command-Line Tools
+*Group Policy Management Console (GPMC)
+*DNS Server Manager

 </p>